 Henry is part of Frontier Energy’s construction management team.
 Prior to joining Frontier, Henry worked 3 years with Sosian Energy Limited as Project Manager, more than 4 years in Kenya Electricity Generating Company Limited (KENGEN) as Project Engineer and 4 years in the Kenyan Ministry of Energy & Petroleum as a Mechanical Engineer in the Renewable Energy department.
 He holds a B. Tech.
 Mechanical and Production Engineering from Moi University and M.Sc.
 Master of Science in Piping Engineering and Design from University of San Jorge, Zaragoza, Spain.

 Violet is an ESG Associate at Frontier Energy.
 Prior to Frontier Energy, Violet worked as a Senior Environmentalist with GIBB Africa Ltd Consultancy firm for 9 years.
-Violet has experience in conducting Environmental and Social Impact Assessments (ESIA), Resettlement Action Plans (RAP) as per the Environmental safeguards and Social guidelines from international finance institutions such as World Bank (WB), International Finance Corporation (IFC), Japan International Cooperation Agency (JICA) and the African Development Bank (AfDB).
-She has also been involved in Design and implementation of Stakeholder Engagement Plans and Public Consultation and Disclosure Plans for Large Scale infrastructure Projects.
-She is registered as an Associate Expert with NEMA and is a member of Environmental Institute of Kenya.
-She holds a B.Sc. in Environmental Science from Kenyatta University and is finalising her Master’s degree in Environmental policy from the University of Nairobi.
+Violet has experience in conducting Environmental and Social Impact Assessments (ESIA), Resettlement Action Plans (RAP) and development of ESMS documents prior to Financial Close and implementation after Financial Close as per IFC performance standards.
+She is a Lead Environmental Expert and a member of Environmental Institute of Kenya.
+She holds a B.Sc. in Environmental Science from Kenyatta University and M.A. in Environmental Policy from the University of Nairobi.

 Annicent Busingye is the Operations and Maintenance Director for the Frontier Energy Portfolio in Uganda.
 Prior to Joining Frontier Energy, Annicent Worked on the 13 MW Bugoye hydro power project for 9 years under TronderPower Ltd (now renamed Bugoye Hydro Ltd) serving as Managing Director and Board Member in the last years.
 Annicent started off her career at Stanbic bank Uganda where she worked for 4 years.
 She is a Certified Chartered Accountant and holds a B.sc in Mathematics and Chemistry from Makerere University an MBA from Herriot Watt University, and a post Graduate Diploma in Taxation.
 Annicent has taken trainings in Power Purchase Agreements, Hydropower Development and Management, Risk management in HydroPower development, Hydro Power and the Environment at the International Center for Hydro Power in Norway.